saveweb/wikiteam3/README.md

   --delay 1.5           adds a delay (in seconds) [NOTE: most HTTP servers
+                        have a 5s HTTP/1.1 keep-alive timeout, you should consider it if you wanna reuse the connection] --retries 5           Maximum number of retries for each request before failing.
+  --hard-retries 3      Maximum number of hard retries for each request before
-                        have a 5s HTTP/1.1 keep-alive timeout, you should consider it if you wanna reuse the connection] --retries 5           Maximum number of retries for --path PATH           path to store wiki dump at --resume              resumes previous incomplete dump (requires --path) --force               download it even if Wikimedia site or a recent dump
+                        failing. (for now, this only controls the hard retries during images downloading) --path PATH           path to store wiki dump at --resume              resumes previous incomplete dump (requires --path) --force               download it even if Wikimedia site or a recent dump